gabrielfalcao/sure/README.md

 Sure provides you with a lot of synonyms so that you can pick the ones that makes more sense for your tests.

+Note that the examples below are merely illustrative, they work not only with numbers but with any of the assertions you read early in this documentation.

 ## Positive synonyms

 ```python